The fresh tacos served by Don Bugito in San Francisco are delicious:

 Monica Martinez plans to start an insect food cart in San Francisco through an incubator that helps mainly women and immigrant food entrepreneurs start up businesses.
 Ms. Martinez wants to feature insect dishes based on Hispanic foods but grown locally, such as a ceviche-like cricket dish and soft tortilla tacos with meal worms and green salsa

 I am told worms are far more sustainable source of nutrition, with “protein content as much as twice that of beef“; and they are a “centuries-old” traditional meal.
-Makes perfect sense to me to eat so I didn’t mind buying them for lunch.
+Above all that context I was hungry, so I didn’t mind buying them for lunch.

-As I munched down my second worm taco on the street a cameraman walked up and said he needed a quote for an AP story.
+As I munched down my second worm taco on the street a cameraman walked up and said he needed a quote from my mealy mouth for an AP story.

 Update: Insect cuisine puts a whole new spin on agricultural risk management.